diegozwolf/yoga-international/README.md

 # Setup

+**Please do not fork this repo.
+This will keep your solution private.** Instead, please clone the project into a new repository and share it with us when you are finished.

 This repo was created for use on macOS and tested in the Chrome browser.

 From the repo root open one tab and run: